marvin2k0/webtech/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once you started the project you can open up a web browser and go to the domain you specified (default is http://localhost:4200/).
-You will be greeted by the landing page.
-Firstly you will have to create an account.
-Do that by pressing on the top right button "Sign up".
-The rest will be clear from there on
+After starting the project, open a web browser and navigate to the specified domain (by default, it's http://localhost:4200/).
+You'll be greeted by the landing page.
+To get started, create an account by clicking the "Sign Up" button in the top-right corner.
+The process from there is straightforward!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>